jason-kerney/blog/_drafts/2026-04-05-kindness-consideration-respect.md

 When thinking only in perspective of the person we can have all these waring views from each value.
 Consideration in the moment asks: "What is going on now that might be contributing and how can I help?"
 Consideration in the long term asks: "They might be hurting their relationships, what can I do to highlight that fact?"
 Kindness in the moment says: "There is no real harm yet, acting will cause harm."
 Kindness focused on the future says: "Harm is being done in small ways, as the person loses trust of the team.
 To stop this I need to stop this action."

-These are of course made up examples and there are many more ways to see these values in this scenario.
-And that is the issue.
+There are many more ways these values can interact in this scenario.
+That is the point.
 Consideration and Kindness can and often conflict.
 The conflict isn't a bug, it is a feature of having the values, and highlights areas where more care needs to be taken, and where simple answers are nonexistent.

 ### Respect ###